MI2G/accelerated-langevin-imla/README.md

 by Teresa Klatzer, Paul Dobson, Yoann Altmann, Marcelo Pereyra, Jesús María Sanz-Serna, Konstantinos C. Zygalakis https://arxiv.org/abs/2308.09460

-For any question/help needed/bug report please contact [us](mailto:t.klatzer@sms.ed.ac.uk).
+For any question, help needed, or problem found with the source code please contact [us](mailto:t.klatzer@sms.ed.ac.uk).

 ### Abstract
 This paper presents a new accelerated proximal Markov chain Monte Carlo methodology to perform Bayesian inference in imaging inverse problems with an underlying convex geometry.
 The proposed strategy takes the form of a stochastic relaxed proximal-point iteration that admits two complementary interpretations.
 For models that are smooth or regularised by Moreau-Yosida smoothing,